Strumenta/kolasu/core/README.md

 Kolasu tries to be non-invasive and implements this functionality by introspecting the AST.
 All properties, and therefore the whole tree structure, will be detected automatically.

+# Package com.strumenta.kolasu.parsing

+The main entry point into Kolasu when integrating it with an ANTLR parser.